mercedes-benz/disclosure-cli/README.md

 version sbomUpload    Uploads SBOM file to a project version version sboms         List of all uploaded SBOMS

+sbom tag              Add tag to a sbom

 ```

+Note 12-06-2023:
+2024 we will review the disclosure-cli to restructure the command structure and add new features.
+With the current release we establish a new "sbom" command with a new sub command to add tags to a sbom.
+Existing sbom commands (sbomDetails, sbomNotice, sbomStatus, sbomUpload, sboms) will move to the new "sbom" command in 2024.

 ### Help on commands
 ```